 Besides iPSCs, the direct differentiation of somatic cells could be used to obtain the cells of interest.
-This approach has both advantages and limitations with respect to iPSCs technology regarding ADRs study (Table 1).
+This approach has both advantages and limitations with respect to iPSCs technology regarding the study of ADRs (Table 1).
 A great advantage of direct differentiation is the short period of time necessary to obtain the cells of interest, avoiding the iPSCs step.
-Moreover, using this direct method, all the DNA instability problems in generating and expanding iPSCs, such as point mutations and karyotypic abnormalities, can be avoided.
-In addition, to study ADRs affecting aged populations, it would be desirable to obtain cells reflecting the disease-related DNA mutations together with the age of the patient.
+Moreover, using this direct method, all DNA instability problems in generating and expanding iPSCs, such as point mutations and karyotypic abnormalities, can be avoided.
+In addition, to study ADRs affecting aged populations, it is desirable to obtain cells reflecting the disease-related DNA mutations together with the age of the patient.
 However, there is still an open debate if the best method to recapitulate the age of the patient is the iPSCs technique or the somatic direct differentiation[159].
 The direct method has also several limitations; iPSCs have a higher proliferation capacity and they can self-replicate in culture differently from parental primary cell lines used in the direct method that can be cultured for a very short time with fast accumulation of epigenetic changes.
-Regarding ADRs studies it is important to generate a great number of differentiated cells of interest and this purpose can be more easily achieved with iPSCs rather than with the direct method based on the great expandability of iPSCs, as discussed above.
+Regarding ADR studies, it is important to generate a great number of differentiated cells of interest and this purpose can be more easily achieved with iPSCs rather than with the direct method based on the great expandability of iPSCs, as discussed above.
 Heterogenicity of the differentiated cells is another critical point for both techniques.
 This point is particularly critical for cell therapy and there are several works trying to ameliorate this aspect.
 Some limitations have to be underlying also for organoid technology: the complex culture medium contains a cocktail of growth factors and molecular inhibitors which might affect the drug responses of organoids; the extracellular matrix Matrigel, used to grow the organoids, might hamper drug penetration and limit their potential in drug screening; genetic and epigenetic aberrations might occur during long-term culture making organoids unsuitable for transplantation/regenerative medicine.
 Therefore, further efforts are needed to overcome these limits and improve this promising technology for clinical applications.

 CONCLUSION